-- All activities must be supervised.

-- On-site supervision is required.
+- All activities must be supervised. - On-site supervision during initial instruction of skills. - In-the-area supervision after skills have been taught.

-- Constant visual supervision if students are setting up or putting away net poles.

-- The level of supervision must be commensurate with the inherent risk of the activity.
+- On-site supervision during equipment set-up and take-down. - The level of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - A volunteer could assist in the supervision of physical education activities.
 Examples of volunteers are educational assistants, retired teachers, co-op students, parents/guardians, early childhood educators, and teacher candidates.
 Refer to your school board's policy regarding volunteers.
 These volunteers must be accompanied by a supervisor.